Major in Computer & Mathematical Sciences - Secondary Education Concentration

 II.
 REQUIREMENTS FOR MAINTAINING CANDIDATE STATUS

-1. At the department’s discretion, candidates who do not meet the above GPA requirement may continue for one additional semester under probationary status, but must meet the 3.00 GPA requirement at the end of the probationary period.
-If the GPA requirement is not met at the end of the probationary period, the candidate would be dismissed from the program.
+1. At the department’s discretion, a candidate who does not meet the program requirement(s) may continue for one additional semester under probationary status but must satisfy the requirement by the end of the probationary period.
+If the requirement is not met at the end of the probationary period, the candidate will be dismissed from the program.

 III.
 PROCEDURES AND REQUIREMENTS FOR ENTRY INTO CAPSTONE INTERNSHIP FOR ALL PROFESSIONAL EDUCATION PROGRAMS.